Guide to house raffles

 Raffle success and charity donation

 One person who has benefitted from the house raffle trend is Dunstan Low.
 After lovingly restoring Melling Manor, a six-bedroom Georgian manor house, between 2011 and 2012, Mr Low was struggling to keep up with the mortgage repayments and needed a fast house sale.
-He tried to sell the property on the open market with an asking price of £845,000, but was unable to find a buyer, so to avoid repossession he decided to run a house raffle.
+He tried to sell the property on the open market with an asking price of £845,000, but was unable to find a buyer.
+To avoid repossession, he decided to run a house raffle.

 With tickets priced at just £2, and the option of a free postal entry, the competition attracted a lot of attention.
 By the time the house raffle competition closed, it had raised not only enough money to cover the cost of the house and all legal bills, but also enough for Mr Low to donate £40,000 to charity.